broadinstitute/cromwell-tools/README.rst

     import cromwell_tools.api as cwt
     cwt.submit(*args)

 assuming args is a list of arguments needed.

-For more details, please check the example `Quickstart Jupyter Notebook <https://github.com/broadinstitute/cromwell-tools/tree/master/notebooks/Tutorials/Quickstart/quickstart.ipynb>`_.
+For more details, please check the tutorial on `Read the Docs <https://cromwell-tools.readthedocs.io/en/latest/Tutorials/Quickstart/api_quickstart.html>`_.

 Commandline Interface
 ---------------------